CraigNewlands/craignewlands.github.io/README.md

   Has features to clear all values at once and save details between sessions.
   12000+ downloads across iOS and Android.
 - [AIsh](https://github.com/siliconlad/aish)
   AIsh is an AI shell making use of locally run LLM's to make command-line suggestions to users.
-Implemented in rust.
+Implemented in Rust.

 Feel free to check out the repositories to see more details about each project.